 There are free SSL Certificates on the web.
 Is there anything wrong with them?

-There are only very few legitimate SSL Certificates that are free.
-Even so, they are free for a trial period of 3 months, for testing purposes.
-There are websites which pretend to be Certificate Authorities, and offer free SSL Certificates.
+There are websites that pretend to be Certificate Authorities and offer free SSL Certificates.
 We would strongly recommend staying away from such offers as much as possible.
 Certificate Authorities that give free SSL Certificates don’t verify the identity of the person or company.
 In this way, anyone can get a free SSL Certificate, including phishing websites and hackers who create fraud websites.
 They can get an SSL Certificate and pretend that they are a legitimate business, and request personal information from users.
 That’s what makes the free SSL certificates so dangerous.

 We work only with legitimate Certificate Authorities that follow strict rules for verifying a company’s identity.